WallStreetMojo

 Uses

-The primary purpose is mentioned under the benefits.
-It serves the purpose of an early collection of tax as and when income gets accrued or earned by a taxpayer.
+The primary purpose is under the benefits.
+It serves the purpose of an early collection of tax when a taxpayer's income gets accrued or earned.
 However, as a part of legal compliance, a taxpayer can claim the following mentioned: –

-• At the time of making any payments as specified under the income tax act where service receiver has to deduct TDS like salary, commission, rent, winning from lotteries, etc. person deducts TDS on behalf of the government and deposits the same into the government account.
-To match amounts while undergoing assessments, the amount needs to be reported under TAN.
+• At the time of making any payments as specified under the Income-tax Act, where the service receiver has to deduct TDS like salary, commission, rent, winning from lotteries, etc. person deducts TDS on behalf of the government and deposits the same into the government account.
+One must report the amount under TAN to match amounts while undergoing assessments.

-• While making any payment challan in respect of TDS deducted or TCS collected, one needs to quote the TAN number in the payment challan otherwise same may be treated as invalid.
+• While making any payment challan in respect of TDS deducted, or TCS collected, one needs to quote the TAN number in the payment challan; otherwise, one may treat it as invalid.

-• While filing returns, one needs to compulsorily quote the TAN number.
+• While filing returns, one needs to quote the TAN number compulsorily.

-• Also, while issuing TDS, the TCS certificates assessee needs to quote the TAN number; otherwise, the same may be treated as non-compliant and hence invalid.
+• Also, the TCS certificate assessee needs to quote the TAN number while issuing TDS.
+Otherwise, one may treat the same as non-compliant and hence invalid.

-• It records the address of the person who has deducted TDS on behalf of the IT department.
-Also, it captures the PIN, which is recorded with the department.
+• It records the address of the person who deducted TDS on the IT department's behalf.
+Also, it captures the PIN, recorded with the department.

 Difference Between TAN and PAN

-• To understand the difference between TAN & PAN, we need to understand both terms.
-TAN is a unique 10 digit alphanumeric number allotted by the income-tax authority to a person who is required to deduct TDS or collect TCS, whereas PAN is a ten-digit alpha-numeric 10 digit number allotted by the income-tax authority for uniquely identifying each assessee.
+• To understand the difference between TAN and PAN, we must understand both terms.
+TAN is a unique 10-digit alphanumeric number allotted by the income-tax authority to a person who is required to deduct TDS or collect TCS.
+In contrast, PAN is a ten-digit alphanumeric 10-digit number allotted by the income-tax authority for uniquely identifying each assessee.

-• PAN can have designated as a unique identification number been allotted to each assessee who is required to or voluntarily opts for PAN.
-In brief, it can be said that TAN is a further responsibility on the shoulders of an assessee.
-Every assessee who is having TAN will compulsorily hold PAN, but the same is not in the case of PAN.
+• One can designate PAN as a unique identification number allotted to each assessee who is required to or voluntarily opts for PAN.
+In brief, one can say that TAN is a further responsibility on the shoulders of an assessee.
+Every assessee with TAN will compulsorily hold PAN, but the same is not in the case of PAN.
 Every assessee having PAN may not necessarily hold TAN.

 Conclusion